crisostomi/gladia-website/content/authors/melzi/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: >
-    Assistant Professor at the University of Milano-Bicocca
+    Associate Professor at the University of Milano-Bicocca

 # Interests to show in About widget
 interests: